shupershuff/Diablo2RLoader/README.md

 Don't forget to enable this feature in the [config](#4-script-config-mostly-optional) file by setting 'ManualSettingSwitcherEnabled' to True.

+## 8. DClone Status Alarms (Optional)
+You can optionally configure the script to advise when DClone walk status changes.<br>
+This is very handy for when you're playing on another region/game mode or playing another game entirely so you can be audibly warned on status changes without having to manually check a website.<br>
+This will display text warnings on screen for 5 minutes since last status change and will also perform a one off voice alarm advising you what region and game mode the status changed on.
+Checks are performed each time the script refreshes on the main menu (IE, every 30 seconds).<br>
+Note that these check run in a background job that can take 1-2 seconds to complete, so manually refreshing the menu constantly (r) will prevent checks from occuring.<br>

+This feature is disabled by default.<br>
+If you want to enable it, simply add in the option(s) you want into DcloneAlarmList in config.xml.<br>
+You will only be alarmed for the game options you add into config.
+EG if you only want Hardcore Ladder notifications you would enter: <DCloneAlarmList>HCL-NA, HCL-EU, HCL-KR</DCloneAlarmList><br>
+You can also optionally change the other configs for DClone Tracking and DClone Alarms, however I recommend leaving the default values here.<br>
+See the [Script Config](#4-script-config-mostly-optional) section for more info on each config.<br>

 # Notes #
+## Performance Recommendations ##
+TBC - Tips coming soon on best setup so your games don't run like slideshows.

 ## FAQ / Common Issues

 **Q:** The script won't let me run it as it gives me security prompts about scripts being disabled or the current script being untrusted :(<br>